 The firm can use a reasonable amount of the client’s monies to try to locate the client.
 Otherwise, the lawyer is required to turn over to the Commonwealth unclaimed funds after 5 years of not being able to locate the client.
-(Section 55-210.1).
+(Virginia Code Section 55-210.1).
 (See also “Answering Your Questions about Legal Ethics - 1.
 The Missing Client & Abandoned Client Funds,” located at http://www.vsb.org/profguides/FAQ_leos/LegalEthicsFAQs.html.)

-F. What should a lawyer do prior to disbursing funds from their escrow account?
+F. What should a lawyer do prior to disbursing funds from his/her trust account?

 The lawyer must have client consent or consent of any third part with a valid lien, preferably in writing.
 Client authorization can be obtained in a retainer agreement for litigation costs etc., or separate written instruction from the client.
 See Rule 1.15(b)(5) and Comment [2a].

-G. When can a lawyer ethically distribute monies from their escrow account?
+G. When can a lawyer ethically disburse monies from their escrow account?